New realisation of light thermal dark matter with enhanced detection prospects: Detection Prospects

 We summarise our results in Fig. \ref{fig:summary} showing the parameter space in the plane of mediator mass versus mediator-Higgs mixing $\theta_{\phi H}$.
 Such a mixing can arise due to a trilinear term of the form $\mu_{\phi H} \phi H^\dagger H$.
 While a tiny mixing of $\phi$ with the SM Higgs plays no role in the FOPT as well as DM relic, such a mixing is crucial to ensure that $\phi$ is not cosmologically long-lived and decays into the SM particles before the BBN epoch.
 A non-zero mixing with the Higgs also brings complementary detection prospects as indicated in Fig. \ref{fig:summary}.
 The red shaded region represents constraints from collider searches, specifically those arising from flavor-changing neutral current (FCNC) meson decays~\cite{Dev:2019hho,Dev:2017dui} combining the constraints from NA48/2~\cite{NA482:2010zrc}, E949~\cite{BNL-E949:2009dza}, KOTO~\cite{KOTO:2018dsc}, NA62~\cite{NA62:2014ybm}, KTeV~\cite{KTeV:2008nqz}, BaBar~\cite{BaBar:2014zli}, Belle~\cite{Belle:2009zue}, LHCb~\cite{LHCb:2016awg}.
 Additionally, constraints from the LSND and CHARM experiments are also included, as the particle $\phi$ can be produced through proton bremsstrahlung in the LSND~\cite{Foroughi-Abari:2020gju}, and might also be produced in the high-intensity beamdump experiments like CHARM~\cite{CHARM:1985anb}.
 The dashed blue, green, and red lines indicate the future detection prospects of DUNE~\cite{Dev:2021qjj}, SBN~\cite{Batell:2019nwo}, and FASER-2~\cite{Anchordoqui:2021ghd}, respectively.
 The magenta shaded region indicates constraints from SN1987A~\cite{Dev:2020eam}.
 These constraints arise because if such light bosons are abundantly produced and escape from the source, they would conflict with the observed neutrino luminosity.
 Additionally, we have constrained the lifetime of $\phi$ to be less than the typical BBN epoch to avoid disturbing the predictions of light nuclei abundance by entropy injection or by changing neutrino decoupling temperature.
 This constraint disfavours the cyan shaded region.
-Furthermore, we present constraints from the DM direct detection experiments CRESST-III~\cite{CRESST:2019jnq} and Xenon1T-Migdal~\cite{XENON:2019zpr}, which limit the DM-nucleon scattering cross-section.
-These constraints are shown by the grey and dark blue shaded regions for a fixed DM mass $m_\chi=0.438$ GeV and coupling $\lambda_\chi=0.145$.
+The constraints from the DM direct detection experiments CRESST-III~\cite{CRESST:2019jnq} and XENON1T-Migdal~\cite{XENON:2019zpr} are shown by the grey and dark blue shaded regions for a fixed DM mass $m_\chi=0.438$ GeV and coupling $\lambda_\chi=0.145$.
 For the same benchmark value of $m_\chi$ and $\lambda_\chi$, we also illustrate the anticipated sensitivity of CRESST~\cite{Billard:2021uyg} by the magenta dot-dashed line which can probe a crucial region of the parameter space.
-Here it is worth mentioning that, as the DM annihilation to light mediators are $p-$wave suppressed, our scenario remains safe from the CMB constraints on DM annihilation during the recombination epoch as well as from the indirect DM search experiments~\cite{Hambye:2019tjt}.
+Due to p-wave suppressed annihilation cross-section, our scenario remains safe from the CMB constraints on DM annihilation during the recombination epoch as well as from the indirect DM search experiments~\cite{Hambye:2019tjt}.
 The region towards the left of the vertical blue line is consistent with the required self-interactions of DM.
 If DM self-interaction is not required to solve the small-scale structure issues, then the entire white region will be allowed.
-Additionally, the constraints from direct detection will become weaker opening up more allowed parameter space, as smaller values of DM-mediator coupling get allowed.
+Additionally, the constraints from direct detection will become weaker opening up more allowed parameter space, as smaller values of DM-mediator coupling get allowed. \\